Poland (album): Track listing

-The four tracks consist of 3-4 distinct sections each.
-The third and fourth sections of "Tangent" were entitled "Polish Dance" and "Rare Bird" when both appeared on the B-side of the 12" single release of "Warsaw In The Sun", which is the second section of "Barbakane" in remixed form.
+The four tracks consist of 3–4 distinct sections each.
+The third and fourth sections of "Tangent" were titled "Polish Dance" and "Rare Bird" when both appeared on the B-side of the 12" single release of "Warsaw in the Sun", which is the second section of "Barbakane" in remixed form.

-"Barbakane" was shortened to 13:52 on most CD reissues, in order to fit the 80-minute time restraint of the CD, and to avoid having to issue a double disc version.
+"Barbakane" was shortened to 13:52 on most CD reissues, in order to fit the 80-minute time restraint of the CD, and to avoid having to issue a double-disc version.

 Out of twelve CD releases, only three issues have the complete album: